armandosunny/EcoNicheS/README.md

 ###### EcoNicheS works with biomod2 version 4.2.2 specifically, as it was found that later versions are incompatible.
 Therefore, to ensure smooth functionality, please follow these instructions to download and install the correct version of biomod2 in Rstudio:

+###### If you already have a different version of biomod2 installed, you can remove it with the following function: remove.packages("biomod2") and later install the correct version of biomod2 4.2.2.

+##### For your convenience, the biomod2 4.2.2 version has been included in the repository.

+To install biomod2 4.2.2 download the package form this repository

 Open Rstudio.

 Navigate to "Tools" in the top menu.